top of page

 Uncountable nouns are the opposite of countable nouns.
 They are the things that you cannot count singularly, are too small to touch one at a time, or are impossible to touch one at a time.
 When talking about uncountable nouns, we usually use a counter for example, a little bit, some, or a lot of/lots of.
 We never use numbers or a/an with uncountable nouns.

 Uncountable Nouns are usually liquids, foods, and the weather.
-Let's have a look at some examples:

 orange juice